ChemicalDevelopment/chaudio/README.md

 This example shows how to create an entire song, efficiently and rubustly.

 ## Installation

-You need `python3`, as well as numpy, scipy, and matplotlib.
+You need either version of python (2 and 3 work, 3 is recommended), as well as numpy, scipy, and matplotlib.

+You can easily install with pip:

+either `pip install chaudio`, or, for python3, `pip3 install chaudio`